extism/extism-dbg/README.md

 2. Function to call

 See the output of `extism-lldb --help` for a list of options.

+- The `--source` parameter can be used to specify the search path(s) for the original source files
 - If the `--input` parameter starts with `@` then the input will be loaded from a file otherwise it will be passed as-is.
 - `--lldb` can be used to specify the LLDB executable